 - Examine patients, labs, CXRs, chest tube(s) output(s) and other relevant imaging / testing - Check ECMO - 1.
 Circuit: gas exchange, pressures, ML delta pressure - 2.
 Cannulas securement (static assessment: visual at skin, depth on CXR) and tease cannulas (dynamic assessment): this is especially important for awake and ambulatory ECMO patients.
 PT will ask you to review and confirm appropriate cannula securement prior to mobilizing the patient.
-It is equally important to review in other patients as they may have to be mobilized at any moment, e.g. to go to CT scan in the middle of the night in the face of suspicious neuro finding. - Evaluate each patient's clinical course and question: - 1.
+It is equally important to review in other patients as they may have to be mobilized at any moment, e.g. to go to CT scan in the middle of the night in the face of suspicious neuro finding. - It is important to remember that sutures can break to the skin yet still be present on the cannula itself, so that on a quick glance it looks like sutures are intact but really, they are no longer secured to skin and just intact to the cannula itself. - Evaluate each patient's clinical course and question: - 1.
 Support requirement with the goal of discontinuation of ECMO as soon as possible (except for BTTs) - 2.
 Support adequacy, ways to improve if needed (volume status, drainage cannula position) and potential need for reconfiguration (VV VAV?
 Central?) - 3.
 Ventilatory rest strategy (remember the best vent rest maybe no vent: question extubation) - 4.
 Adequacy of anticoagulation strategy - When appropriate, question timing for tracheostomy